J-Roel/jr-simple-blogger/README.md

 (tenative name, btw... if you have a better one, please comment)

 #### Simple Blogger is a jQuery based, static content generating, website template.
 #####It works much similar to any old website with the exception of DOM traversing.
-Setup your categories folder, plug in a few custom tags and you'll be have a dynamicly generating online site.
+Setup your categories folder, plug in a few custom tags and you'll have a dynamicly generating online site.